-Shown is a threaded solution curve for y' = f(x, y) plus nearby grid points and relevant line segments (arrows).
+Shown in Figure 8 is a threaded solution curve for y' = f(x, y) plus nearby grid points and relevant line segments (arrows).
 The solution threads its way through the direction field, matching tangents at nearby grid points.
-Technically, the arrows cannot touch the threaded curve, unless the arrow lies atop the curve.
+Arrows that touch a threaded curve must coalesce with the curve (solutions don't cross).